Leptin resistance is a critical yet often overlooked factor contributing to obesity and weight management struggles.

 Causes and Symptoms of Leptin Resistance

-- Elevated Free Fatty Acids: High levels of free fatty acids in the blood can interfere with leptin signaling and contribute to resistance.
+High levels of free fatty acids in the bloodstream can interfere with leptin’s ability to communicate with the brain.

 How Leptin Resistance Affects Weight Loss